Allan Massie: Novelist

-Massie is the author of nearly 30 books, including 20 novels.
+Massie was the author of over 40 books, including more than 25 novels.
 He is notable for writing about the distant past, and the middle class, rather than grittier elements of the present.
 The most successful of his novels, at least in terms of sales, have been a series of reconstructed autobiographies or biographies of Roman political figures, including Augustus, Tiberius, Mark Antony, Caesar, Caligula and Nero's heirs.
 Gore Vidal called him a "master of the long-ago historical novel."
-His most recent book is The Thistle and the Rose, a series of essays on the often thorny relationship between Scotland and England, in which he takes a strong Unionist viewpoint.
+His last book is The Thistle and the Rose, a series of essays on the often thorny relationship between Scotland and England, in which he takes a strong Unionist viewpoint.

-His 1989 novel about Vichy France, A Question of Loyalties, won the Saltire Society's Scottish Book of the Year award—an award he has been shortlisted for more than once.
-The Sins of the Fathers (1991) caused a controversy when Nicholas Mosley resigned from the judging panel for the Booker Prize, protesting that none of his books (of which Massie's was the favourite) made it on to the shortlist (Martin Amis's Time's Arrow edged out Massie's novel for the final spot on the six book list).
+His 1989 novel about Vichy France, A Question of Loyalties, won the Saltire Society's Scottish Book of the Year award, an award he was shortlisted for more than once.
+The Sins of the Fathers (1991) caused a controversy when Nicholas Mosley resigned from the judging panel for the Booker Prize, protesting that none of his books (of which Massie's was the favourite) made it on to the shortlist (Martin Amis's Time's Arrow edged out Massie's novel for the final spot on the six-book list).

 Those two novels, and Shadows of Empire constitute a loose trilogy in which a constant concern is the potential danger of idealism and ideology, as well as the struggle to lead a decent personal life in indecent political times.

 In 2009, Massie brought out what he calls "a private novel" (i.e. an examination of private morality rather than the large political or "public" dilemmas examined in his other contemporary novels).
 This innovative work, Surviving, is set in Rome and concerns a group of English-speaking alcoholics and the intensity of their friendships.
-It is also a highly personal work, reflecting the author's own experience of Italy in the seventies, although the book is set in the nineties.
+It is also a highly personal work, reflecting the author's own experience of Italy in the 1970s, although the book is set in the 1990s.

 His 2010 novel, Death in Bordeaux, sees Massie return to Vichy France in the first of a trilogy.

 Other works include critical studies of Muriel Spark and Colette as well as histories of Edinburgh and Glasgow and A Portrait of Scottish Rugby.

 Massie was appointed Commander of the Order of the British Empire (CBE) in the 2013 Birthday Honours for services to literature.

 All-time Scotland XV

-Massie is a keen rugby fan and writer, and came up with an all time XV in 1984.
-Firstly, he excludes any players from before 1951, as he says it is unfair to judge the abilities of players without having been able to see them for himself, and secondly, his list, being published in the mid 80s excludes most of the people involved in the 1990 Grand Slam:
+Massie was a keen rugby fan and writer, and came up with an all-time XV in 1984.
+Firstly, he excluded any players from before 1951, as he said it is unfair to judge the abilities of players without having been able to see them for himself, and secondly, his list, being published in the mid 80s excludes most of the people involved in the 1990 Grand Slam: